Best Cruise Tips and Tricks (2020)

 Pro Tip: Stow away empty suitcases under the bed in your cabin.
 It usually has enough space for up to 2 large suitcases.
 If you’re bringing smaller bags, place them inside the empty suitcases to save space.

-2. Sanitize your cabin - Use a disinfectant spray, wipe down surfaces (especially that remote control) and freshen the surrounding air.
-Must do if you’re cruising with a kid!
+2. Sanitize your cabin - It's a must to prioritize hygiene and cleanliness (especially with the pandemic).
+Use a disinfectant spray to wipe down surfaces (especially that remote control) and freshen the surrounding air.

 3. Decorate your cabin door - Get the whole family involved!
 Make sure you use magnetic decors to avoid damaging the cabin door.
 If you’re on a Disney cruise, hang your Fish Extender bag outside your cabin door as well!